 When creating any new training course, 4 basic elements should be taken into account:

-- Business goal: each training session should lead to the achievement of a specific goal (i.e. transferring new knowledge / competences to the employee).
+Each training session should lead to the achievement of a specific goal (i.e. transferring new knowledge / competences to the employee).
 This goal should be clear and understandable not only for the course creator – which is obvious – but also for the course recipients.
-They have to know what the purpose of the course is; what its scope is; and what they should to successfully complete it.
+They have to know what the purpose of the course is; what its scope is; and what they should do to successfully complete it.

-- Evaluation: making the training available on an e-learning platform does not constitute the end of the process.
+Making the training available on an e-learning platform does not constitute the end of the process.
 Quite the contrary!
-By monitoring its effectiveness and analyzing feedback, the platform should be systematically improved, modified and updated.
+By monitoring its effectiveness and analyzing feedback, the training should be systematically improved, modified and updated.